Applied AI

-Designing autonomous, compliant portfolio systems requires explicit choices about architecture, control planes, and risk surfaces.
-The following patterns, trade-offs, and failure modes highlight the critical areas where decisions directly influence compliance, reliability, and performance.
+Designing autonomous, compliant portfolio systems involves explicit choices about architecture, control planes, and risk surfaces.
+The following patterns, trade-offs, and failure modes highlight critical decision points that shape compliance, reliability, and performance.

 Adopt a policy-as-code approach that makes governance decisions explicit and auditable.
-Policy engines translate regulatory rules, risk thresholds, and business constraints into machine-checkable controls.
+Policy engines translate regulatory rules and risk thresholds into machine-checkable controls.
 Trade-offs include the complexity of policy catalogs and the performance impact of policy evaluation at high throughput.
 Favor decoupled policy evaluation with asynchronous enforcement to minimize latency in decisioning while ensuring mandatory controls are enforced before critical actions execute.

 Agentic workflows use autonomous agents with goals, plans, and contextual prompts to propose actions.
 A robust planner coordinates, composes, and constrains agent activities to ensure safety, compliance, and traceability.
 Trade-offs involve the risk of emergent behavior, plan drift, and the need for guardrails such as hard limits, human-in-the-loop thresholds, and deterministic replay capabilities for audits.